Jamessukanto/abe/DEVNOTES.md

-Really understand the files and dirs of the project by reading all of them and making sense of it all.
-I want to shave off some functionality.

-Note that in canvas, currently, user can:
-1. Choose color for the outline/marks (this includes outlines for rectangles, ellipses, lines and Draw tool marks)
+1. User can currently choose color for the outline/marks (this includes outlines for rectangles, ellipses, lines and Draw tool marks).
+Reduce color options to only blue, green, red
-3. Change the Fill of the shapes (none, semi, solid, pattern)

-What i'd like you to do with respect to the above are:
-1. color for the outline/marks: reduce color options to only blue, green, red
-3. Fill of the shapes: reduce options to only solid and pattern
+3. User can currently change the Fill of the shapes (none, semi, solid, pattern) .
+Fill of the shapes: reduce options to only solid and pattern

-Be careful to modify. maintain other functionalities and remove dead code or files.
+(base) ➜  abe git:(main) echo "TypeScript/JavaScript files" && find . -type f \( -name "*.ts" -o -name "*.tsx" -o -name "*.js" -o -name "*.jsx" \) -not -path "./frontend/node_modules/*" -not -path "./backend/node_modules/*" -not -path "./.git/*" -not -path "*/node_modules/*" -not -path "*/.tsbuild/*" -not -path "*/dist/*"
+<st/*" -not -path "*/build/*" | xargs wc -l | tail -1
+TypeScript/JavaScript files
+  204536 total

 Really understand the files and dirs of the project by reading all of them and making sense of it all.
 I want to shave off some functionality.
 In partficular, I want to completely remove the Arrow drawing functionality from annotator.
 This includes: